Cyboghostginx/HoneywareX/Readme.md

 ---

 ## Common errors
-If you are having issues with python, ensure you have python 11, and also ensure pip is using python 11
+If you are having issues with python when installing requirements, ensure you have python 11, and also ensure pip is using python 11

 ---